Request loaders

 method available as a convenient shortcut.
 Requests from the RequestList

-are processed first by enqueuing them into the default RequestQueue
+are processed first by being enqueued into the default RequestQueue

-, which handles persistence and retries failed requests.
+, which handles persistence and retries for failed requests.

 - Using to_tandem helper